Favourited 1718 times

-We live here with our three lovely children, aged 13, 11and 5.
+We live here with our three lovely children, aged 14, 12 and 5.

-Ian is the ancestor of the ancient Mackenzie clan, whose family has occupied this island since the 11th century!
+Ian is the descendent of the ancient Mackenzie clan, whose family has occupied this island since the 11th century!

 Jess is from England and moved up to the highlands to join Ian in continuing his family's legacy of sustainable creel fishing in the surrounding waters.